cometbft/cometbft/spec/mempool/mempool.md

 The above invariant ensures that if a transaction enters the mempool (at a correct process), then it eventually leaves it at a later time.
 For this to be true, the client application must ensure that the validity of a transaction converges toward some value.
-This meanss that there exists a height after which $valid(tx)$ always returns the same value.
+This means that there exists a height after which $valid(tx)$ always returns the same value.
 Such a requirement is termed _eventual non-oscillation_ in the [ABCI](https://github.com/cometbft/cometbft/blob/main/spec/abci/abci%2B%2B_app_requirements.md#mempool-connection-requirements) documentation.
 It also appears in [Ethereum](https://github.com/ethereum/go-ethereum/blob/5c51ef8527c47268628fe9be61522816a7f1b395/light/txpool.go#L401) as a transaction is always valid until a transaction from the same address executes with the same or higher nonce.
 A simple way to satisfy this for the programmer is by having $valid(tx)$ deterministic and stateless (e.g., a syntactic check).

 **Practical considerations.**
+Invariants INV2 and INV3 require to atomically update the mempool when transactions are newly committed.
+To maintain such invariants in an implementation, standard thread-safe mechanisms (e.g., monitors and locks) can be used.

-In practice, as it requires to traverse the whole ledger, INV2 is too expensive.
+Another practical concern is that INV2 requires to traverse the whole ledger, which might be too expensive.
 Instead, we would like to maintain this only over the last $\alpha$ committed transactions, for some parameter $\alpha$.
 Given a process $p$, we write $p.lcommitted$ the last $\alpha$ committed transactions at $p$.
 Invariant INV2 is replaced with:
 **INV2a.** $\forall tx. \forall p \in Correct. \square(tx \in p.lcommitted \implies tx \notin p.mempool)$

-Another practical concern is with INV3.
-This invariant requires to have a green light from the client application before adding a transaction to the mempool.
+INV3 requires to have a green light from the client application before adding a transaction to the mempool.
 For efficiency, such a validation needs to be made at most $\beta$ times per transaction at each height, for some parameter $\beta$.
 Ideally, $\beta$ equals $1$.
-In practice, $\beta = f(T)$ for some function f of the maximal number of transactions T submitted between two heights.
+In practice, $\beta = f(T)$ for some function $f$ of the maximal number of transactions $T$ submitted between two heights.
 Given some transaction $tx$, variable $p.valid[tx]$ tracks the number of times the application was asked at the current height.
-Invariant INV3 is replaced with:
+A weaker version of INV3 is as follows:
 **INV3a.** $\forall tx. \forall p \in Correct. \square(tx \in p.hmempool \implies p.valid[tx] \in [1, \beta])$

-For further information regarding the current implementation of the mempool in CometBFT, the reader may consult [this](https://github.com/cometbft/knowledge-base/blob/main/protocols/mempool/v0/mempool-v0.md) document in the knowledger base.
+For further information regarding the current implementation of the mempool in CometBFT, the reader may consult [this](https://github.com/cometbft/knowledge-base/blob/main/protocols/mempool/v0/mempool-v0.md) document in the knowledge base.